Clondr/FILE_SERVER/README.en.md

 - Restricts access to a `data` folder next to the script
 - HTTPS support (local certificates or real CA)
 - FTP protocol support for compatibility with FTP clients
+- GUI for easy server configuration and launch with real-time logs

 Requirements
 - Python 3.8+